pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 A benchmark study of metagenomics software can be found at {%cite Sczyrba2017%}.
 MetaBAT 2 outperforms previous MetaBAT and other alternatives in both accuracy and computational efficiency .
 All are based on default parameters ({%cite Sczyrba2017%}).

 **In this tutorial, we will learn how to run metagenomic binning tools and evaluate the quality of the results**.
-In order to do that, we will use data from the study: [Temporal shotgun metagenomic dissection of the coffee fermentation ecosystem](https://www.ebi.ac.uk/metagenomics/studies/MGYS00005630#overview) and the MetaBAT 2 algorithm.
-MetaBAT is a popular software tool for metagenomics binning, and there are several reasons why it is often used:
+In order to do that, we will use data from the study: [Temporal shotgun metagenomic dissection of the coffee fermentation ecosystem](https://www.ebi.ac.uk/metagenomics/studies/MGYS00005630#overview) and one or multiple of the Binning algorithms available in Galaxy.
-- *High accuracy*: MetaBAT uses a combination of tetranucleotide frequency, coverage depth, and read linkage information to bin contigs, which has been shown to be highly accurate and efficient.
-- *Easy to use*: MetaBAT has a user-friendly interface and can be run on a standard desktop computer, making it accessible to a wide range of researchers with varying levels of computational expertise.
-- *Flexibility*: MetaBAT can be used with a variety of sequencing technologies, including Illumina, PacBio, and Nanopore, and can be applied to both microbial and viral metagenomes.
-- *Scalability*: MetaBAT can handle large-scale datasets, and its performance has been shown to improve with increasing sequencing depth.
-- *Compatibility*: MetaBAT outputs MAGs in standard formats that can be easily integrated into downstream analyses and tools, such as taxonomic annotation and functional prediction.

 For an in-depth analysis of the structure and functions of the coffee microbiome, a temporal shotgun metagenomic study (six time points) was performed.
 The six samples have been sequenced with Illumina MiSeq utilizing whole genome sequencing.